carmelosammarco/GPSconverter/README.md

 ![Imgur](https://i.imgur.com/jbCBPkh.png)

  The idea to developed this **Python based application for manipulating/view GPS data** borned while I was doing some trekking because I wanted a fast way to convert all the file saved and plot them automatically.
 As many development and during the process I added many other features :) Hope you like it!

 It can be usefull when:

-- You want to visualise your GPS raw data, modified them and export as txt file
+- You want to visualise your GPS raw data, modified them and export as txt file.

-- You want have a fast preview of your GPS data on a map which can be done with a render of the folium HTML web page or using the powerfull Generic Mapping Tool (GMT).
-The creation of a Flask project is also possible.
+- You want to show your GPS data on a map which can be done with a render of the folium HTML web page (depending on your browser this fuction might not work) or using the powerfull Generic Mapping Tool (GMT) for a more professional result.

+- You want to create a Flask project to be run in your local network or in a server and then make it avaiable outside your local network.

-- You need to convert GPS data to other formats (for example the tracks/waypoints of your outdoor activity) for further processing/scopes you could have.
+- You need to convert GPS data (as CSV or GPX) to other formats (for example the tracks/waypoints of your outdoor activity) for further processing/scopes you could have.

 - You want to visualize your data using the native Google Earth engine extention (KML/KMZ)

-- You want to generate an HTML file ready for be embedded in your website or published into a server.
+- You want to generate an HTML file ready for be embedded in your website.

-and many more....
+and many more can be added....

 **Inside the project folder (GPSconverter)/DATA you can find a "test_data" folder with inside a GPX file so to be able to use the application and verify that all work well.**